-Twitter, the microblogging social network that limits users to “tweets” of 140 characters or less, is growing across the globe.
-However, communicating with the world in 140-character bursts has really taken off in Japan, especially after the earthquake and its accompanying tsunami earlier this year.
+Twitter, the microblogging social network that limits users to “tweets” of 280 characters or less, is popular across the globe.
+However, communicating with the world in 280-character bursts has really taken off in Japan, especially after the earthquake and its accompanying tsunami earlier this year.

 According to the San Francisco Chronicle, Twitter’s Japanese membership increased by one third in just the first week after the earthquake.
 Of course, with other forms of communication cut off during the disaster, it’s not surprising that more people would jump on the Twitter bandwagon in an attempt to stay in touch with the outside world.